 All that remains to be added is the leaf.
 If you don't have a leaf tip, you can rig your own with a pair of scissors and a parchment cone.
 (This trick works better with parchment cones than the disposable plastic kind.)
 Make up your cone, and cut out an inverted V shape from the end of the cone.
 That's it.
 It'll now make beautiful leaves!

-The exact same technique is used to make the tiny apple cookies I added to the chalkboard cookies for my BFFF post.
+The exact same technique is used to make the tiny apple cookies I added to the chalkboard cookies.
 I tried just making some royal icing apples, and they were ok, but my favorite look, by far, used the mini apple cookies.

 Do you do anything special for the new teacher when your kids head back to school?
 This is actually the first time I've done anything like this at the beginning of the year.